netgen/ibexa-site-api/docs/reference/custom_controllers.rst

 Custom controllers
 ==================

-Implementing a custom controller is similar to the vanilla Ibexa.
+Implementing a custom controller is similar to the vanilla Ibexa CMS.
 First, you have to implement it with extending the Site API base controller:

 .. code-block:: php